The Untamed Wilderness of Labrador’s Torngat Mountains

 And bringing it all together is the wild coastline where the cold Labrador Sea crashes into sheer cliffs formed by some of the world’s oldest rock.
 Large fjords — where rough rock faces hundreds of metres tall plunge into the ink-blue sea and giant icebergs float by — add to the drama.

-Life and culture of the Inuit
+Life and culture

 But there is more to the Torgnats story than just epic wilderness.
 The tall barren mountains hold within them the lives and stories of the Inuit, who have thrived in this land for thousands of years.
 Hundreds of archeological sites in the park show evidence of life dating back almost 7,000 years.